NWA Fashion Week is back and welcomes more LGBTQIA diversity

 “Made me feel like our community is not just being seen, but highly welcomed,” Roush said expressing her gratitude to INTERFORM.

-Organizers say tickets are selling fast.
-To buy your ticket, click here.

-Ten percent of the proceeds from opening night will go to the Transition Closet.
+10% of the proceeds from opening night will go to The Transition Closet.